 Of course, no-one can predict the future.
-It may be that your life circumstances change so that the form of ownership you chose when you first purchased the property is no longer appropriate.
+Your life circumstances may change so that the form of ownership you chose when you purchased the property is no longer appropriate.

-If this has happened, we can look into whether it is best now to change ownership of the property to better suit your current needs.
+If this has happened, our property experts can look into whether it is best to change the ownership of the property to suit your current needs.

 Chambers High Net Worth Guide